 The purpose of coastal floodplain maps is to identify coastal flood hazards, such as sea level rise, and to provide guidance to coastal communities in land use planning, bylaw development and sea level rise adaptation strategies.

-Learn how the B.C.
+Use the following guidelines to learn how the B.C.
 Government is designing dikes and other flood protection structures to be resilient against the effects of climate change, such as sea level rise.

 The following report is intended to provide a technically sound methodology for local governments to develop coastal floodplain maps.
 In light of rising sea levels, coastal floodplain maps will also allow governments to define sea level rise planning zones.